-With the reasons for socially engaging with classmates covered, we’ve come up with some ideas, with the help of your new NCISU Communications Officer, Tarleen Kaur.
+With the reasons for socially engaging with classmates covered, we’ve come up with some ideas, with the help of your new NCISU Communications Officer.
 Pick your favourites and share an update with us in the comments below!

 1. Create an online study group

-You’ll be familiar with using Microsoft Teams for your online classes by now, but did you know that you can create groups within the platform?
-This provides a straightforward way for you to schedule a time for group study to discuss your progress with assignments, the class material and have a general catch-up.
+You’ll get familiar with using Microsoft Teams for your online classes soon.
+You can create groups on the platform which provides a straightforward way for you to schedule a time for group study to discuss your progress with assignments, the class material and have a general catch-up.

 2. Connect with your Student Leaders

-Your Student Leaders were introduced to you during your online orientation session before classes started.
-They’re here to answer any questions you have and point you in the direction of useful resources.
+Your Student Leaders will be introduced to you during your orientation session before classes start.
+They’re there to answer any questions you have and point you in the direction of useful resources.
 Drop them an email, send them a message on Teams or connect with them on social media so you can reach out to them whenever you need them.